wplib/box-scripts/docs/errors/W008/README.md

 Usually an error returned from the `box` command with any of the sub-commands `install`, `start`, `stop`, `rm`, `clean` and `refresh`.

 ## Common fixes
-Provide a WPLib-Box container image to use.
+Provide a WPLib Box container image to use.

 ###